Heart disease is a general term to include a wide range of conditions that affect your heart.

 You can help reduce your risk of heart disease by taking steps to change the factors that put you at greater risk:

 - be smoke-free – quit smoking and avoid secondhand smoke

 - follow a heart-healthy eating pattern

 There are several different tests and investigations used to check on your heart health and to diagnose and monitor any heart condition you may have.
 These include an ECG (electrocardiogram), echocardiogram and coronary angiography.

 The tests your doctor chooses for you will depend on your risk of heart disease, your history of heart problems and the symptoms you might have.

 Read more about heart conditions tests and procedures.

 What happens when I am discharged from hospital?

-For more information about the recovery process, see the Heart Foundation’s booklet Living well after a heart attack and/or visit HeartHelp First Steps, a step-by-step guide to life after a heart attack.
+For more information about the recovery process, see the Heart Foundation’s booklet Living well after a heart attack.